 Find nurturing music that brings you a calm state of awareness, usually soft instrumental music is appropriate.
 Use headphones so you don’t disturb your co-workers.
 Close your eyes for 10 minutes and relax back in your chair.

 If you’re new to the practice, sometimes you need to follow the leader.
 Audio guided meditations will tell you where to focus your thoughts—step by step—to help you find a calm state of mind.
-Here are some free, guided meditations for you to enjoy from the Chopra Center.

 Finding time to meditate is one of the biggest hurdles for people just getting started.
 These simple meditations can be done right from your office chair in as little as five minutes.
 Get in the habit of doing a meditation at the same time each day, for example, every day right when you get to work, at lunch, or before you leave for the day.
 Start small with five minutes of your favorite technique, and build to longer periods of time twice each day.